valentina-maggio/java-practice/README.md

 # Java Practice

-Practice exercises to learn Java.
+Simple practice exercises to learn Java.

+TDD of small programs with JUnit.